dipanshuraz/JavaScript-Interview-Questions/README.md

 <br>
 bind() - EcmaScript 5

+### What is Call & Apply ?

+Call and Apply are two important tools of advanced JavaScript programming.
+In JavaScript, a function always have an execution context, called as this.
+When the function is executed normally, like this foo() the execution context points to the global window object.
+If the function is a method of an object, the execution context points to that object.
+For example, in the code obj.foo() the execution context this points to obj.

 ### Uses

 You can use call() / apply() to invoke the function immediately. and only difference between them is "call" requires args one by one spearted but in "apply" - args can be passed as array.